volodymyrss/data-analysis/README.md

 data-analysis
 =============

-The ideas described below are related to that of the lambda-architecture.
+The ideas described below are related to those of the lambda-architecture.
 It is intended for ingesting and processing new data that are appended to existing data rather than overwriting them.
 State is determined from the natural ordering of the data.

 Framework to facilitate development of the (scientific) data analysis pipelines.
-Designed to handle organized processing and storing results of  different stages of analysis for moderate-scale (tens of Tb)  archive of very diverse data.
+Originally designed to handle organized processing and storing results of different stages of analysis for moderate-scale (tens of Tb) archive of very diverse data.

 The principal idea is to organize the pipeline in analysis units (classes, inheriting from DataAnalysis) without side effects.
 Result of a DataAnalysis is some Data.
 Data is transofrmed by analysis to other data.
 Any Data is identified by a tree of connected DataAnalysis that where used to produce it.

 Many (but not all) Data is cached: it will not be recomputed if requested, instead it will be retrieved from a storage backend (Cache).
 Since every DataAnalysis is a pure function of it's input, Data is uniquely characterized by the analysis graph that lead to its production.

 The strong points of this approach are: